 Also at this time, Heim made one very pivotal technical leap mastering a combination of wet-on-wet Sumi ink and acrylic paint-layering combinations.
 This new technique, as with the previously used approaches, worked perfectly with her quest to maintain spontaneous creativity without analytical bias based on predetermined aesthetics.

-Most recently, in addition to working with mops and industrial sized brushes Heim has begun to make her own painting tools opening up even more options in her highly sensitive and contemplative iconography.
-In some instances, a hint of architectural form comes into play as Heim makes increasingly larger and more powerful works.
+In addition to working with mops and industrial sized brushes Heim continues to make her own painting tools, opening up even more options in her highly sensitive and contemplative iconography.
+In some instances, hints of architectural forms come into play as Heim makes increasingly larger and more powerful works.